Manage samples

 Label Identifies the label to which the sample is assigned through colored abbreviations.
 This enables quick visual assignment and can be linked to access and visibility rights.
 For more information on label access, see: Edit employee group

+Samples Contains the sample number highlighted in blue, which takes you to the detailed view of the sample.
+Samples are displayed grouped by order.
 There are various options for sorting samples in the sample list, which your customer support team can set up for you.
 By default, 50 samples are displayed per page.

 Star symbol Set favorites by clicking the star symbol to mark a sample as important.